jarusll/the-logs/index.md

 ### Plan for today
 - [ ] Edit 2nd chunk with Davinci
 - [ ] Rice up my exwm
-- [ ] Make a gif & video recording & compare & push as fragments

 Honestly I feel like I've gotten myself comfortable with Davinci's workflow.
 Thats why I've been putting off editing the other chunks with something else.